-Under remote and local control, the controller uses these inputs and outputs, and parameters to start the genset.
+In AUTO and SEMI mode, the GENSET controller uses these inputs and outputs, and parameters to start the genset.
+See the following sections for the engine start flowcharts and sequences.

-When the operator starts the genset under switchboard control, the controller is not involved.
+When the operator starts the genset under switchboard control, the GENSET controller is not involved.
 These sequences do not apply to starting a genset under switchboard control.